Why absolute return fixed income challenges traditional asset allocation thinking.

 When you think about the asset class buckets we have created in the investment industry, they essentially represent the same bias.
 By drawing lines in the sand between asset classes, and throwing them into categories, we are in danger of losing sight of the broader picture: that the characteristics of assets are what matter to a portfolio, not their labelling.

-We can see examples of this when you remove liquidity from your viewing lens, or investment perspective.
-For example, private and infrastructure debt are fixed income investments that provide stable cashflows, it is just that their illiquid nature make them an ‘alternative’ asset.
-More conventionally, convertible bonds are a well-known example of an asset that has always straddled the boundary between equities and bonds.
-All of these assets have characteristics that investors will still desire, and which might be in short supply if we adhere too closely to traditional definitions.
+BY way of example, private and infrastructure debt are fixed income investments that provide stable cashflows, it is the fact they are priced infrequently that make them an ‘alternative’ asset.
+These assets have characteristics that many investors will desire, and which might be in short supply if we adhere too closely to traditional definitions.

 Absolute return fixed income funds create similar challenges in terms of categorisation, with many investors placing them in the alternatives bucket.
 There are, however, some credible reasons for challenging this view.

 Secondly, regardless of the future environment, the need to create well-diversified portfolios (and by definition the component segments of portfolios) is essential.
 The historical benefits of investing in fixed income as a diversifying, defensive strategy are fading.
-The negative correlation between bonds and stocks, as demonstrated by data from Bloomberg capturing the US Aggregate Bond Index and the S&P 500 Index, highlights the historical reliability of the diversification benefits.
+The negative correlation between bonds and stocks highlights the historical reliability of the diversification benefits.
 However, more recently we can see that those assets have become positively correlated.
 Diversification is becoming ever-harder to find.

-Lastly, and stepping back from the narrowness of the pure fixed income lens, if investors recognise the importance of having assets within their portfolio that have low or negative correlations to large chunks of the rest of their portfolio, then it makes sense to find some space in their portfolio for assets that offer this, regardless of which bucket they assigned it to.
+Lastly, if investors recognise the importance of having assets within their portfolio that have low or negative correlations to large chunks of the rest of their portfolio, then it makes sense to find some space in their portfolio for assets that offer this, regardless of which bucket they assigned it to.

 The overriding point here is that our rigidity of thought can often result in us losing sight of the bigger picture.
 How we define borders and boundaries limits our overall portfolio dynamics and, ultimately, our risk/return profile.
 If you accept that fixed income markets have shifted irrevocably to an environment in which investors must expect considerably lower returns, then it makes sense to radically alter your thinking to accommodate for this.
 Removing the ‘alternative’ label from absolute return bond funds might not be a bad place to start.